-• Talent Development and Attraction: Focused on

-building core capabilities and attracting niche talents for global operations.Competency and Culture Integration: Developed value.

-Competency and Culture Integration: Developed key competencies and institutionalised a cohesive culture.
+- Talent Development and Attraction: Focused on building core capabilities and attracting niche talents for global operations. - Competency and Culture Integration: Developed key competencies and institutionalised a cohesive culture.

-• Strategic Partnerships:

-Established partnerships

-domestically and internationally

-across businesses and

-government entities for shared
+• Strategic Partnerships: Established partnerships domestically and internationally across businesses and government entities for shared value.

 - Provided cleaner energy solutions to our customers with the facilitation of innovative green financing.
-Through balanced debt and equity financing, up to 1.3 gigawatt renewable energy capacity was successfully funded and deployed. - Undertook robust portfolio management to address geographical and technological risks. - Business Growth: Positioned businesses to advance our mission of becoming the leading next-generation C&I and utility-scale renewables developer, a scale hydrogen producer and go-to industry partner, and the leading green mobility solutions partner in Asia Pacific. - Workforce Strengthening: Grew workforce from 330 to 601, with diverse expertise across multiple industries.
+Through balanced debt and equity financing, up to 1.3 gigawatt renewable energy capacity was successfully funded and deployed. - Undertook robust portfolio management to address geographical and technological risks - Business Growth: Positioned businesses to advance our mission of becoming the leading nextgeneration C&I and utility-scale renewables developer, a scale hydrogen producer and go-to industry partner, and the leading green mobility solutions partner in Asia Pacific. - Workforce Strengthening: Grew workforce from 330 to 601, with diverse expertise across multiple industries.